pcboy/docker-mediacenter/README.md

 - Move completed downloads to /downloads/done
 - Autoadd .torrent files from /autoadd

-I'm not using the rpc com between couchpotato and deluge as I add a lot of problems with it.
+I'm not using the rpc com between couchpotato and deluge as I had a lot of problems with it.
 Instead I simply put the torrents in that /autoadd folder and they are automatically downloaded by deluge.
 Plex will serve the downloaded files which are in /downloads/done.